jaykali/maskphish/README.md

 https://www.kalilinux.in/2020/07/how-to-hide-phishing-link.html

 ## Start Disscussion on MaskPhish
-Want to discuss about MaskPhish with us?
-(Click Here)[https://github.com/jaykali/maskphish/discussions/new].
+Want to discuss about MaskPhish with us?Click [here](https://github.com/jaykali/maskphish/discussions/new)

 ## Screenshot
 <p align="center">